rylanshearn/geopica/README.md

 `--output:` Write the average GPS coordinates to a file named 'average_coordinates.txt' in the specified directory.

 ## Script details: GeoPic
-`geopic.sh` is a script that takes GPS coordinates (latitude and longitude) from an input file `average_coordinates.txt` in the specified directory, then writes those coordinates to any images in the directory that have missing GPS data.
+`geopic.sh` is a script that takes GPS coordinates (latitude and longitude) from an input file `average_coordinates.txt` in the specified directory, then writes those coordinates to any images in the directory that have missing GPS data using [exiftool](https://exiftool.org/ "exiftool").
 This is designed to work in tandem with `geopica.sh` which calculates the average of all GPS coordinates from images in the directory and will output to the text file ready for this script.
 However, if you have a directory without any geocoded images, you can add the file there manually so long as it's name is `average_coordinates.txt` and it is in this format:

 ```
 Latitude: 47.2